HolgerPeters/blog/haskell_by_types.rst

 ========

-The purpose of this blog post is to explain some properties of typical haskell type classes by looking at the type signatures of their member functions.
+The purpose of this blog post is to explain some properties of typical Haskell type classes by looking at the type signatures of their member functions.
 So first of all, the objective is to have these signatures ready for reading.
 The following signatures were infered by looking for the type